 In the case of Cloud products the feature is then deployed automatically and customers begin to see the new version immediately.
 For Server and Data Center host products we select a commit on master that contains the desired functionality, we tag that with a version number and perform a manual release to Atlassian Marketplace.

 On every commit to the development branch unit and functional tests are automatically run.
 Pre-commit hooks exist on the master branch which prevent a merge in the event a pull request has not been approved or tests are not passing.

 We do not offer a bug bounty today.
 If you find a bug please raise a support request.

 Automation and monitoring means that team members do not require access to staging or production infrastructure.

 All team members use 1Password to maintain a randomly generated password for each service, plus Two Factor Authentication for accessing our infrastructure providers.

-Product access and security changes are limited to the CTO and CEO.
+Production access and security changes are limited to the CTO and CEO only.